 Is Recruitment Automation Worth the Investment?

-If you want end-to-end automation - sourcing candidates, running outreach, scheduling interviews - without stitching together multiple tools, Pin covers the full workflow from $100/mo with a free tier to start.
-If you only need to automate one slice (screening, scheduling, or job advertising), the specialized tools above can fill that gap.
+End-to-end automation - sourcing candidates, running outreach, scheduling interviews - without stitching together multiple recruiting automation tools?
+Pin covers the full workflow from $100/mo with a free tier to start.
+Only need to automate one slice (screening, scheduling, or job advertising)?
+The specialized tools above can fill that gap.

 Either way, the math favors automation.
 Teams that adopt it fill 64% more roles and cut time-to-hire by up to 70%.
 The cost of not automating is measured in unfilled positions and recruiter burnout.